You have many options for pursuing your seminary education. So, what distinguishes BSK from the rest?

 We offer only one degree — Master of Divinity.
 We emphasize spiritual formation, theological reflection, and the practical training of ministers.

 This gives us a sense of personal investment and offers an institutional flexibility that is distinct among theological schools.
 There are unique opportunities for student, faculty, and community input in refining BSK’s identity as we continue to grow.

 Our tuition is very reasonable, and we charge no additional student fees.
 In a survey of graduates 80% accumulated no seminary debt.

 Our small student body allows our community to retain its intimacy and ensures that students received focused faculty attention.
 Community is a vital aspect of our approach to theological education and is visible in weekly shared meals with facutly and students, our chapel experiences, and even the breaks duing classes.

 Five out of every seven graduates from BSK are currently employed in some type of vocational ministry.
 Staff and faculty work diligently to connect BSK students with the regional network of individuals, churches, and agencies that support the seminary so that students find placements after they graduate.

 We offer block scheduling, which gives students the option of coming to class one day a week (typically Mondays), and evening classes.
 This provides working ministers with a viable option for attending seminary.
 The ability to both be in ministry and seminary simultaneously adds a richness to the BSK experience.

 The best way to see the BSK difference up close is by visiting the beautiful campus that we share with Georgetown College in Georgetown and with Simmons College in Louisville.
 You’ll be able to attend a class, participate in chapel, share a meal, and get to know current students and faculty.
-Contact Abby Sizemore Director of Admissions and Student Life, to schedule your visit today!
+Contact Abby Sizemore Director of Admissions, to schedule your visit today!